 Finding More AN/GMD-1s to Convert – a long shot…

 It looks like I am too late to catch any of the 20 or so ART-1 AN/GMD-1 that were replaced as part of the NOAA Radiosonde Replacement program of about ten years ago.
-From what I can find, all the ART-1 AN/GMD-1 were probably sent to local GSA auctions sometime before about 2010, and the NOAA National Reconditioning Center in KC has liquidated its parts inventory in the last two years or so due to a move.
+From what I can find, all the ART-1 AN/GMD-1 were probably sent to local GSA auctions sometime around 2010, and the NOAA National Reconditioning Center in KC has liquidated most of its parts inventory in recent years due to a move.
 I would love to recover more AN/GMD-1 stuff, and clone my work to build additional SRTs for loan to schools etc. or help others do so.
 Attached here is a PDF spreadsheet of GMD-ART_Parts I made listing items of interest… as you can see the NOAA National Reconditioning Center in KC had numbers of some items as late as 2005…. so they may still be sitting in surplus dealers yards in the KC area…. but more likely the AN/GMD-1 has gone the way of the Dodo…. so sad, as it was mechanically superb, and could carry a heavy dish with great precision and no slop.
-I recently found some parts just 20mi from my home, rotting away, that came from Ft.
-Ripply MN.
+I recently found some parts just 20mi from my home, rotting away, that came from Camp Ripply MN.
 I recovered what I could.
 I have also tried to find out what became of the Radio Research Instruments inventory in Waterbury CT, also long gone.
 (But I did find a nice complete now rare SCR-584 for US Army Air Defense Artillery Museum at Ft.
 Sill OK.
-The director there was very happy, and they are currently restoring it.)
+The director there was very happy, and they are currently restoring it for display.)
 I am also looking into building an interferometer, and have just enough spare parts to build a second AN/GMD-1 based SRT for that…